 NOTE: You can receive a writing consultation without proofreading or proofreading from the research department 2220-0874 directly without receiving a English Writing Lab consultation.

-The English Writing lab consultation service is available to Hanyang students and faculty.
+The English Writing lab consultation service is available only to Hanyang students and faculty.

 Top handouts and e-books